Updated: Mar 24

 Hiring a design build firm means contracting with a single company for both the design and construction of a new home instead of signing multiple contracts with an architect and general contractor.
 Working with a single company during a rebuild has its advantages, as a single point of contact has the potential to help streamline communications and construction times.
 Even so, the design process at design build firms is often similar to that of architectural firms; the conceptualized and drafted plans are highly customized which can lead to spiraling costs during the pre-construction phases.

 Prefab home design can offer a great hybrid choice, with clients able to select from a collection of home plans with the opportunity to make some structural and architectural changes to accommodate their preferences.
 Panelized construction, a type of prefab home, involves wall panels constructed in a closed temperature-controlled manufacturing facility and delivered for onsite assembly by the clients’ preferred general contractor.
 It is our preferred method at Stillwater Dwellings, and we provide a roster of trusted and vetted general contractors and offer full support throughout the build until it’s complete.
 Prefab advantages are numerous, and include faster timeframes and predictable costs.
 We at Stillwater offer a set of pre-engineered home plans for fire rebuilds and, without modifications, can reduce construction times by three to six months.

 For families reeling from trauma from home loss, any opportunity to simplify and streamline the rebuild process with increased transparency and faster home delivery times will further them along the path to recovery.

-Stay tuned for our next post in the series in which we talk about everyone’s least favorite topic - budget! - and how to maximize it, code requirements, and tips for approaching new home design to mitigate future fire risk.
-If you haven’t already, sign up HERE to have new posts sent straight to your inbox.
+Part 3 of this series discusses everyone’s least favorite topic - budget! - and how to maximize it, code requirements, and tips for approaching new home design to mitigate future fire risk.